25 Sep Birds Strike! | Oct 2019

 2) Shop smart.

-These choices will: a) Reduce support for pesticides, b) Reduce exploitation of people and resources, and c) Encourage good business practices.
+This will: a) Reduce exploitation of people and resources, and b) Encourage good business practices.

 3) Stop at enough.